drduh/YubiKey-Guide/README.md

 export KEYID=0xF0F2CFEB04341FB5
 ```

-# Sign with existing key

-**Optional** Existing PGP keys may be used to sign new ones to prove ownership.
+**Optional** Existing keys may be used to sign new ones to prove ownership.

-Export the existing key to move it to the working keyring:
+Export the existing key to the working keyring:

 ```console
 gpg --export-secret-keys --armor --output /tmp/new.sec